Unleash/unleash/website/docs/api/admin/events-api.md

 ##### 200 OK

-The list of events matching the provided query, or all events if no query params were provided.
+The last 100 events from the Unleash server when called without a `project` query parameter.

+When called with a `project` query parameter: all events related to that project.

 ``` json
 {